Crystallizing Schemas with Teleoscope: Thematic Curation of Large Text Corpora on Reddit: Evaluation Deployments

+\textit{Concerns over the methodology supported by \textit{Teleoscope}.} Participants agreed that they did not need to show total path \textit{exhaustion}, but instead a sense of \textit{saturation} (see Section~\ref{sec:Formative Study}) and demonstrable information power.
+One issue with this is that although participants had no issues with the \textit{Teleoscope} process, they expressed concerns about how to explain the \textit{Teleoscope} process to reviewers at a high level.
+Some participants shared experiences with defensive publication strategies: in some qualitative papers, keyword searches are reported on directly to demonstrate that they had reached saturation or sufficient information power within their dataset. \textit{Teleoscope's} radically different approach to document curation introduced concerns around methodological reporting, especially since there was no clear literature to point reviewers to that demonstrated the efficacy of \textit{Teleoscope's} curation strategy (see Section~\ref{sec:Discussion}).

-\textbf{Conceptual need: differentiating data curation from analysis}.
-Participants were unsure whether using Teleoscope constituted a violation of rigour such that it mixed data curation and analysis research phases.
-Particularly if text-level analysis was to be supported, they felt that it might not be appropriate to allow for both in the interface at once.
-We found that participants used Teleoscope as we intended: they explored data in a manner that extended beyond keywords searches.
+Participants were also unsure whether using \textit{Teleoscope} constituted a violation of rigour in that it seemed to mix the data curation and analysis phases in a qualitative research lifecycle.
+If text-level analysis in particular was supported, some participants felt that it might not be appropriate to allow for both aspects to be supported in the interface at once.
+Despite this, we found that participants used \textit{Teleoscope} as we had intended: they explored data in a manner that extended beyond keywords searches.
 For example, participants reported the following:

-\begin{italicquote} I was excited when the tool came up with things about the topic, but not including keywords that I used.
-(P1) \end{italicquote}
+\aptLtoX[graphic=no,type=html]{\begin{quote} I was excited when the tool came up with things about the topic, but not including keywords that I used.
+(P1) \end{quote}}{\begin{italicquote} I was excited when the tool came up with things about the topic, but not including keywords that I used.
+(P1) \end{italicquote}}